moode-player/docs/master_development guide.md

 # 1. Overview

-moOde audio player is a Web application consisting of a front-end UI written in HTML/CSS and Javascript, and a back-end player wrapper for Music Player Daemon (MPD) written in PHP.
-The back-end uses the SQLite3 database engine and a variety of utilities written in PHP, BASH and Python.
-AJAX and PHP templates are used for sending data between the front-end and back-end and the data format is either $_POST associative arrays or JSON.
+moOde audio player is a Web application consisting of a front-end UI written in HTML/CSS and Javascript, and a back-end wrapper for Music Player Daemon (MPD) written in PHP plus a variety of utilities written in PHP, BASH and Python.
+AJAX and PHP templates are used for sending data between the front-end and back-end.
+The data format is either $_POST associative arrays or JSON.

-The Bootstrap and JQuery frameworks are used for front-end implementation.
+Bootstrap and JQuery frameworks are used for front-end implementation.
 The Zend Media framework is used in the back-end for extracting embedded cover art images from FLAC, MP3 and M4A audio file formats.
-The Web stack used is NGINX on top of PHP-FPM.
+The Web stack uses NGINX, SQLite3 and PHP-FPM.

 # 2. The repositories